State Visit to South Africa

 The last official event for the Norwegian Royals was a visit to the Zeekovlei Yacht Club where young people from poor areas of opportunity are able to learn sailing.

-A thread about the visit can be found here.Filed under Norwegian Royals
+A thread about the visit can be found here.Filed under Norway

-Tagged Bilateral Relations, Education, Exhibition, Harald V, President Zuma, Queen Sonja, South Africa, State Visit.
+Tagged Bilateral Relations, Education, Exhibition, Harald V of Norway, President Zuma of South Africa, Queen Sonja of Norway, South Africa, State Visit.